dgpalmieri/CS411Homework3/README.md

 #### Background
 Given a sequence of numbers, the greatest contiguous sum (GCS) is the greatest sum that can be made by adding up some contiguous subsequence of the numbers.
-For example, consider the following sequence 6,−8,4,3,−1,−2,5,8,−9,4.
+For example, consider the following sequence: 6,−8,4,3,−1,−2,5,8,−9,4.
 The contiguous subsequence with the greatest sum begins with the first 4 and ends at the 8.
 So the GCS is 4+3+(−1)+(−2)+5+8=17.
 We could get a greater sum by adding in 6 and 4, but then the numbers added up would not be contiguous.
 It is acceptable to add up no numbers, thus getting a sum of zero.
-For example, the GCS of the sequence−3,−4,−2 is 0, gotten by adding up none of the numbers.
+For example, the GCS of the sequence −3,−4,−2 is 0, gotten by adding up none of the numbers.
 We wish to write an efficient algorithm to find the GCS of a given sequence.
 The brute-force algorithm just finds the sums of all contiguous subsequences: Θ(n3) addition operations when given a sequence of n items.
 It is easy to improve this to Θ(n2), but using Divide-and-Conquer we can do even better.
-A naïve Divide-and-Conquer algorithm can easily get Θ(nlog n)(how?), but we can actually do better than that by calculating even more.
+A naïve Divide-and-Conquer algorithm can easily get Θ(nlog n), but we can actually do better than that by calculating even more.
 (This technique is very similar to “loading the induction hypothesis”).